nanlabs/frontend-reference/examples/react-native-expo-router-with-shared-routes/docs/PERFORMANCE.md

 ## Component and state optimizations

-- Do not put everything in a single state.
+Do not put everything in a single state.
 That might trigger unnecessary re-renders.
-Instead split the global state into multiple stores according to where it is being used.
+Instead, split the global state into multiple stores according to where it is being used.

 - Keep the state as close as possible to where it is being used.
 This will prevent re-rendering components that do not depend on the updated state.